ajcanlas95/L101/activities/01-Common-commands.md

 `$ ls --help`

+To view who are logged in the server `who` or simply `w` will work

+`$ w`

+To view what user you're using, execute `whoami`

+`$ whoami`

+To create an output use `echo <input>` command remember single quotes `""` will echo whatever variable and symbol shortcut you will input in echo command otherwise use `''`

+`$ echo "my home is $HOME"`

+and

+`$ echo 'my home is $HOME'`

+we will work more on this in other chapters

 ---

-### Creating and Deleting Files and Directory
+### Work with Files and/or Directory

-In this portion you will understand how to create and delete a file and directory.
+In this portion you will understand how to work with a file and/or directory.

 To create a file you need to execute `touch` command,example to create a file named "my1stFile":